 We’ll eat at Pat’s and Geno’s when it’s convenient (like at 4 am on a weeknight), but we’ll travel to John’s when we crave a juicy cheesesteak.
 We must also mention Jim’s, a local cheesesteak favorite since 1939, both for its sandwiches and South Street location.

 Most visitors can’t resist visiting Pat’s and Geno’s, vying cheesesteak stands at 9th and Passyunk.
 The neon-adorned stands are internationally recognized as much for the friendly competition as for their meaty sandwiches.
 As a bonus, both Pat’s (open since 1930) and Geno’s (open since 1966) are open 24/7 for early birds and late nighters.

 For lifelong Philadelphians, there’s a certain degree of nostalgia associated with eating a steak from Jim’s, Geno’s or Pats.
-As we said above, there’s a special way the cheese whiz combines with the fat from the thinly sliced, flat top grilled steak.
+As we said above, there’s magic in the way the cheese whiz combines with the fat from the thinly sliced, flat-top grilled steak.
 It’s special.
-While we do love John’s best, we still think that eating a steak at Jim’s, Pat’s or Geno’s is worth a special trip.
+While we do love John’s best, we still think that eating a steak at Jim’s, Pat’s or Geno’s is worth a trip.